-- 191208 EFRAG has concluded that: - (a) the recognition of liabilities arising from all lease contracts (with limited exceptions) is consistent with the concept of prudence; - (a)(b) the measurement of these lease liabilities leads to prudent accounting in that all payments that are not avoidable are included; regardless of whether they are fixed, in-substance fixed or variable lease payments that depend on an index or a rate; - (b)(c) the requirement to measure right-of use assets at cost less accumulated depreciation and impairment (with some exceptions) is aligned with the requirement applicable to owned property, plant and equipment, which have been assessed to lead to prudent accounting; - (c)(d) the use of fair value as the measurement basis for rights to use investment property and property, plant and equipment does not raise concerns about prudence; and - (e) for sale and leaseback transactions, IFRS 16 ensures that gains on sale and leaseback are only recognised, by the seller-lessee when a sale is realised whereas negative value adjustments are immediately provided not overstated (nor losses understated) and that the carrying amount of the asset is not misstated by the buyer-lessor.
-[Proposal by EFRAG Board member] - 192209 Consequently, EFRAG has concluded that the application of IFRS 16 would lead to prudent accounting.
+223 EFRAG has concluded that:

+- (a) the recognition of liabilities arising from all lease contracts (with limited exemptions and exceptions) is consistent with the concept of prudence; - (b) the measurement of these lease liabilities leads to prudent accounting in that all payments that are not avoidable are included; regardless of whether they are fixed, in-substance fixed or variable lease payments that depend on an index or a rate; - (c) the requirement to measure right-of use assets at cost less accumulated depreciation and impairment (with some exemptions) is aligned with the requirement applicable to owned property, plant and equipment, which have been assessed to lead to prudent accounting: - (d) the use of fair value as the measurement basis for rights to use investment property and property, plant and equipment does not raise concerns about prudence; and - (e) for sale and leaseback transactions, IFRS 16 ensures that gains on sale and leaseback are only recognised, by the seller-lessee when a sale is realised whereas negative value adjustments are immediately provided for and that the carrying amount of the asset is not misstated by the buyer-lessor. - 224 Consequently, EFRAG has concluded that the application of IFRS 16 would lead to prudent accounting.

-True and fair view principle
+True and fair view principle4